aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-via-vba/_index.md

 {{% /alert %}}

 ## **Remove VBA Macros**
-Using the [VbaProject](https://reference.aspose.com/slides/net/aspose.slides/presentation/vbaproject/) under the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class, you can remove a VBA macro.
+Using the [VbaProject](https://reference.aspose.com/slides/net/aspose.slides/presentation/vbaproject/) property under the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class, you can remove a VBA macro.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class and load the presentation containing the macro.
 1. Access the Macro module and remove it.